vitorotri/computer-music/convolution-reverb/README.md

 ## Usage

 The MAIN.pd file has the main patch.
 Follow the instructions inside the patch to read an audio file and do the convolution using the scene.txt file.
 The scene.txt file is...
+It will compute the RIR for the left and right ears, convolving it and ...

 ## License